aidangannon/intropy-coding-test/README.md

 ## Next Steps & Further Improvements

-If I had more time, I would:
+If given more time, I would:

-- Expand the mock AI LLM endpoint to generate real SQL queries from natural language prompts using a fine-tuned LLM model.
+- Enhance the automated testing framework by introducing reusable common steps for log assertions and token header injection, potentially developing a dedicated BDD framework library.

-- Add role-based access control on authenticated endpoints for more granular permissions.
+- Implement role-based access control on authenticated endpoints to enable finer-grained permission management.

-- Implement a more advanced caching layer using Redis for distributed cache.

-- Improve database schema with foreign keys and indexing for query optimization.
+- Optimize the database schema with b-tree indexes to improve query performance.

-- Enhance API documentation with example requests/responses and SDK generation.

-- Integrate real-time WebSocket updates for metrics data changes.
+- Add real-time metric updates using WebSocket integration for live data streaming.

----

 Thank you for reviewing my submission!
 Please feel free to reach out for any questions or clarifications.

 ---

-*This project was built following Intropy’s guidelines to deliver a maintainable, well-structured, and AI-empowered backend service.*